Junks5020/deepe-docs/docs/user-guide/deep-prompt.md

 ### Important Notes

-- For **trained models**, the corresponding **saved models** (after merging) are expected to produce identical outputs during inference.
+- For **customized models**, the corresponding **complete models** (after merging) are expected to produce identical outputs during inference.
-- We strongly recommend using **deployed saved models** for production scenarios, as they offer **significantly better inference speed and stability**.
+- We strongly recommend using **live models** for production scenarios, as they offer **significantly better inference speed and stability**.
-- The inference capability for trained models is primarily intended for **validation and experimentation**, not for high-load or low-latency production usage.
+- The inference capability for customized models is primarily intended for **validation and experimentation**, not for high-load or low-latency production usage.
 - **Base models** are not available for direct inference here.
 If you wish to use them, we recommend deploying them first to benefit from **much faster performance**.

 ---